+- ONFILE

-- ONFILE - Information will only be read into memory from the .mbar files for a single mode combination and property at any given time. - INMEMORY Information pertaining to all mode combinations ar
+Information will only be read into memory from the .mbar files for a single mode combination and property at any given time.

+INMEMORY

 Information pertaining to all mode combinations and properties will be read into memory from the .mbar files before the interpolation and/or fitting procedures commences.